Application for Graduation

 All students who receive undergraduate degrees from BYU are required to complete the University Core requirements unless 1) a student is on the previous GE program and within eight years of initial enrollment; or 2) a student is granted an exception by the Dean of Undergraduate Education.

-BYU offers the Bachelor of General Studies Program to assist students who are unable to come back to campus to finish their degrees.
+BYU offers the Bachelor of General Studies to assist students who are unable to come back to campus to finish their degrees.

 An important corollary of the university's commitment to provide its students with an excellent university education is its commitment to help students find their way through their programs effectively and efficiently.
 Students whose educational experience has extended beyond eight years from the time of initial enrollment and who find that changes in programs will require additional work and preparation should consult with college or department advisors for help in planning their schedules in the best and most encouraging way possible.